GoogleCloudPlatform/asl-ml-immersion/README.md

 ```

 ## Environment Setup
 ### Step 1.
-Create a Vertex Workbench or Cloud Workstations Environment
+Run the Setup Script on Cloud Shell
 This repository is tested on Vertex AI Workbench and Cloud Workstations.

-**Option A: Automated Setup (Recommended)**
+To begin, run the setup script in [Cloud Shell](https://shell.cloud.google.com) to configure essential project infrastructure (APIs, IAM, Buckets).

-Run the setup script in [Cloud Shell](https://shell.cloud.google.com) to provision your environment automatically.
+Run the setup script in [Cloud Shell](https://shell.cloud.google.com) to provision your environment.
-You will be prompted to select the environment to set up:
-*   **0) Neither:** Setup project infrastructure (APIs, IAM, Buckets) only.
-*   **1) Cloud Workstations:** Setup Cloud Workstations.
-*   **2) Vertex AI Workbench:** Setup Vertex AI Workbench.
-*   **3) Both:** Setup both environments.

 ```bash
 git clone https://github.com/GoogleCloudPlatform/asl-ml-immersion.git
 cd asl-ml-immersion
 bash scripts/setup_env.sh
 ```

-**Option B: Manual Setup**
+You will be prompted to select the environment to set up:
+*   **1) Vertex AI Workbench:** Setup Vertex AI Workbench.
+*   **2) Cloud Workstations:** Setup Cloud Workstations.
+*   **3) Setup both:** Setup both environments.
+*   **4) Skip:** Setup project infrastructure (APIs, IAM, Buckets) only.

-You can also manually set up the environment following the official documentation:
+By selecting the option 1-3, you can automatically setup the environment, or you can select 4 and manually set up the environment following the official documentation:
 *   **Vertex AI Workbench:** [Create a user-managed notebook instance](https://cloud.google.com/vertex-ai/docs/workbench/instances/create-console-quickstart)
 *   **Cloud Workstations:** [Create a workstation](https://docs.cloud.google.com/workstations/docs/create-workstation)

 **Note:** Accelerators (GPU/TPU) are not required in most of the labs, but some notebooks recommend using them.

 ### Step 2.
 Build the Environemnt
 Once your environment is running, open it.
-Then, run the commands below **inside the environment** to clone this repository, and build the environemnt (venvs and jupyter kernels) for each module.
+Then, run the commands below in Terminal **inside the environment** to clone this repository, and build the environemnt (venvs and jupyter kernels).

 ```bash
 git clone https://github.com/GoogleCloudPlatform/asl-ml-immersion.git